-With his debut novel, Complete/Convenient, Ketan Bhagat proves that great writing is not the exclusive provenance of big brother Chetan, but is now the family business.
+With his debut novel, Complete/Convenient, Ketan Bhagat proves that great writing is now the family business.

 Complete/Convenient tells the story of two NRIs: Kabir and Myra Kapoor.
 They relocate to Sydney when Kabir receives a promotion at his company, Satyamev (truth in Sanskrit).
 Kabir and Myra’s NRI experience is not that portrayed by Bollywood with its flashy cars and frolicking in the Swiss Alps.
 Their experience is far more sedate, but far more typical.
 They revel in Sydney’s beauty, cleanliness, and seemingly sane (compared to Mumbai) traffic.
 They struggle with housing options, family squabbles, and their first Diwali abroad.
 While the book lacks the required dance numbers and bromance typical in Bollywood blockbusters, it nevertheless portrays a touching story of a husband’s love for his wife, and hers for him.
 Bhagat openly explores the sacrifices made not just in marriage, but in marriage abroad.
 The Third Year in Sydney is the strongest part of the book, where all the subplots come to a satisfying climax.
 The only plot point that felt out of sync was the revelation about Myra in the last 50 pages of the book.
 As an American woman, I find it slightly incredulous that a woman would wait three years into her marriage to reveal such information.
 But, that might be my American cultural sensibilities imposed on a culture where such openness is not encouraged.
 Unfortunately, the late revelation does not add much depth to the story.
 I wish it had been explored a bit earlier.